Best Final Expense Insurance in October 2023

-MoneyGeek compared offers from multiple life insurance companies to help you find the best deal based on your specific needs and preferences.
-State Farm received the highest overall MoneyGeek score of 99.
+MoneyGeek compared final expense life insurance plans from multiple insurance companies to help you find the best deal based on your specific needs and preferences.
+State Farm received the highest overall MoneyGeek score of 99 out of 100.
 Meanwhile, Nationwide leads the pack in the buying process category and ranks second overall, and Progressive scores the highest in customer satisfaction.

 Best Final Expense Life Insurance Companies